legal herstory pioneers

 -

-In 1876, after denied admission to the Supreme Court Bar due to gender, drafted legislation, passed by Congress allowing qualified women to practice in federal court.
+In 1876, after being denied admission to the Supreme Court Bar due to gender, drafted legislation, which was passed by Congress, allowing qualified women to practice in federal court.

 -